-Government investing in STEM women leaders program
+Government investing in STEM women leaders program03 June 2022

 The Australian Government is allocating a total of $41.2 million towards the Boosting the Next Generation of Women in STEM fund for the next seven years.
 It has also been announced that the Australian Academy of Technology and Engineering (ATSE) has been announced as the sole implementing partner for the fund, which will go the institution’s transformational program, named Elevate.

 Under the program, up to 500 undergraduate and postgraduate scholarships will be awarded to women in science, technology, engineering and mathematics (STEM).
 ATSE and its partners will co-design a high-quality program spanning industry, academia and government to upskill women with the qualifications, research, and business expertise, so they can lead and shape the Australian STEM sector.

 ATSE CEO Kylie Walker said the program will be a game-changer for creating a diverse, inclusive, and vibrant STEM ecosystem that can attract, retain and progress girls and women into STEM education and careers.

 “The Australian Academy of Technology and Engineering is delighted to partner with the Australian Government in implementing this game-changing and workforce culture-shaping program,” Walker said.
 “Elevate is designed around three pillars – education and impact designed and led by women; skills building, supported by mentoring and networking; and leadership to increase the influence and profile of women in STEM.